-If you’re searching for free November writing prompts, you’ve landed in the right place.
+If you’re searching for free November writing prompts for students, you’ve landed in the right place.

-Here you will find November journal prompts that guide students in recognizing plus celebrating the festivities, memories, people, traditions, events, and themes associated with the eleventh month of the year.
+Here you will find November journal prompts that guide students in celebrating the festivities, memories, people, traditions, events, and themes associated with the eleventh month of the year.

 These Thanksgiving and November writing prompts not only reduce writer’s block, they increase a love for writing, improve writing skills, ignite the imagination, encourage expression of ideas, deepen knowledge, and foster critical thinking.

-That’s why these daily writing prompts for November fit well as part of your collection of writing prompts for students.
+That’s why these daily writing prompts for November fit well as part of your collection of writing prompts.

 Whether you want to assign daily writing prompts or simply want to add variety to writing activities, this list of November writing prompts will serve you and your students well.

 So pencil into your writer’s workshop and/or literacy lesson plans this week a few of these delightful November writing prompts.

 1. Compare and contrast November with another month.